Where can I apply for a traineeship?

 Can I choose a specific area to work in?

-There are many areas you can gain experience in, ranging from Business Administration and Events to Hospitality and Education Support.
-It's better to be flexible about your interests and you don't have to pick a placement depending on one specific area.
-It’s good to keep your mind open to a range of opportunities!
+There are many areas you can gain experience in, from Business Administration and Events to Hospitality and Education Support.
+It's helpful to stay flexible and open to various opportunities, rather than focusing on a single area.

 Does it cost me anything?

-Though you won't be paid during your traineeship, an employer may choose to cover some costs, such as your food or travel.
-Additionally, you may be able to apply for funding with the 16 to 19 Bursary Fund, but this depends on your circumstances.
+While you won't be paid during a traineeship, some employers may cover costs like food or travel.
+Additionally, you may qualify for funding through the 16 to 19 Bursary Fund, depending on your circumstances.

 Do I get paid to do a traineeship?